 The new sign by-law will not apply retroactively to an existing sign lawfully erected on the date the new by-law comes into effect provided it is not substantially altered.

-However, existing electronic billboard signs and electronic message board signs will be subject to maximum illumination as well as animation regulations within the new sign bylaw.
-Title: City of Greater Sudbury Sign By-law Recommendations and New By-law
+However, existing electronic billboard signs and electronic message board signs will be subject to maximum illumination as well as animation regulations within the new sign by-law.